Priyadj9/Student-Management-System/README.md

 npm start
 ```

-Runs the app in the development mode.
+It will automatically start the application.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.